ncik-roberts/ocaml-RFCs/rfcs/pattern-guards.md

 distinguish a pattern guard from a let-expression.

-The main downside with this syntax is that it's not obvious how to add a multiway match as an allowable construct for a guarded RHS.
+The main downside with this syntax is that it's not obvious how to allow multiple cases in a pattern-guarded RHS.

 Similarly, I discarded these options:
   * `'when' 'let' pattern '=' expression '->' expression`.
 (Also, `=` looks like a total match, but we explicitly want to allow partial matches here.